mrmrs/html/README.md

 # Getting the Code

-* Create a new repo for your project on Github
+* Create a new repository for your project on Github
 * In terminal run
 ```bash
     git clone git@github.com:mrmrs/html.git yourNewRepoName